carlynorama/AsyncPublisherTests/README.md

 #  AsyncPublisher Exploration.

-A project to explore AsyncApublisher, Tasks and thier life times.
+A project to explore AsyncApublisher, Tasks and their life times.

 See: https://gist.github.com/carlynorama/7532f59283bf1bddabe9932842752896